 At the beginning of a project, the architects and the development team, with all their know-how and experience, develop a tailored architectural blueprint for the upcoming development.
-But during implementation, the team often unwittingly deviates more and more from this requirement and builds technical debt.
+On implementing the code, the team, often unintentionally, deviates from the specifications more and more resulting in the acquisition of technical debt.

-In this book, the author shows what errors in software projects should be avoided when implementing the architecture to develop long-lived architectures.
-With over 200 colored images from existing software systems and several case studies, bad and good solutions are presented in a comprehensible and comprehensible way.
-Recommendations and various hints from practical projects allow the reader a direct transfer to his daily work.
+In this book, the author shows which errors should be avoided in software projects while implementing the architecture in order to develop sustainable architectures.
+With over 200 colored images from existing software systems and several case studies, bad and good solutions are presented in a comprehensible way.
+Recommendations and various hints from practical projects allow the readers to use the knowledge directly in their daily work.